segunak/SegunAkinyemi.com/docs/_posts/2022-07-29-commands-of-christ.md

 > <cite>[Mark 10:42-45](https://www.biblegateway.com/passage/?search=Mark10:42-45&version=NKJV){:target="_blank"}</cite>

 > Then He taught, saying to them, "Is it not written, 'My house shall be called a house of prayer for all nations'?
-But you have made it a 'den of thieves.' "
+But you have made it a den of thieves."
 >
 > <cite>[Mark 11:17](https://www.biblegateway.com/passage/?search=Mark11:17&version=NKJV){:target="_blank"}</cite>